 We would like to formally thank and credit such organizations as WQA, AWWA, WEF, Lenntech and other web glossary sources for providing some of the basis and background of this compendium.

-Flow of solution tangentially or parallel to the surface of the membrane.
+Flow of solution parallel to the surface of the membrane.
 This contrasts with dead-end flow, in which the liquid flows perpendicular to the surface of the filter.
 In crossflow, only a fraction of the crossflow solution passes through the membrane.
-Reverse osmosis is an example of crossflow filtration: separation of the components of water is accomplished by a semi-permeable membrane through the application of press and tangential flow, which also minimizes particle build-up.
+Reverse osmosis is an example of crossflow filtration: separation of the components of water is accomplished by a semi-permeable membrane through the application of press and parallel flow, which also minimizes particle build-up.
 Ultrafiltration, nanofiltration and microfiltration are crossflow filtration processes.